 If a compatible living donor isn't available, your name may be placed on a kidney transplant waiting list to receive a kidney from a deceased donor.

 How long you have to wait for a deceased donor organ depends on the degree of matching or compatibility between you and the donor, time on dialysis and on the transplant waitlist, and expected survival post-transplant.
 Some people get a match within several months, and others may wait several years.

 At Mayo Clinic, surgeons perform more than 650 kidney transplants a year, including numerous complex surgical procedures at campuses in Arizona, Florida and Minnesota.
 As a three-site institution, Mayo Clinic has one of the largest living-donor kidney transplant and paired kidney donor programs in the United States.

 Our experts have pioneered many procedures, including living-donor kidney transplants and kidney transplant before dialysis is needed.
 The Mayo Clinic kidney transplant team has extensive experience in the most complex types of kidney transplantation, including ABO incompatible, positive crossmatch and paired donation kidney transplants.

-Mayo Clinic in Rochester, Minn., is ranked as the best nephrology hospital in the nation for 2019-2020 by U.S. News & World Report, which also ranks it No. 1 for diabetes and endocrinology.
-Mayo Clinic in Scottsdale, Ariz., is ranked as highly performing for nephrology and diabetes and endocrinology by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., is ranked as the best nephrology hospital in the nation for 2020-2021 by U.S. News & World Report, which also ranks it No. 1 for diabetes and endocrinology.
+Mayo Clinic in Phoenix/Scottsdale, Ariz., is ranked among the Best Hospitals for nephrology and diabetes and endocrinology by U.S. News & World Report.
+Mayo Clinic in Jacksonville, Fla., is ranked among the Best Hospitals for diabetes and endocrinology and as highly performing for nephrology by U.S. News & World Report.

 Kidney transplantation can treat advanced kidney disease and kidney failure, but it is not a cure.
 Some forms of kidney disease may return after transplant.